mappingtools/osu-collaboration-bot/README.md

 **Arguments:**
 - `project` (string): The project.

-### listunclaimed `/part listunclaimed`
+### listclaimable `/part listclaimable`

-Lists all the unclaimed parts of the project.
+Lists all the unclaimed or stealable parts of the project.

 **Arguments:**
 - `project` (string): The project.